Macedonian Ruins

 There has to be a better translation/interpretation/exegesis of these verses.

 Remember, God tried to discourage Israel from setting up a kingship by warning them of the dire consequences.1 That warning listed ways by which a king would limit their freedoms and take their property.
-Also, using the writers of the books of Daniel and Revelation, God presents/symbolizes those secular government as terrible beasts.2
+Also, using the writers of the books of Daniel and Revelation, God presents/symbolizes those secular governments as terrible beasts.2

 I suggest Peter's words to the governing authorities of his day would violate Romans 13 if what we read in our modern translations is accurate: